Canonical sequences of optimal quantization for condensation measures: Preliminaries

-In this subsection, we give some lemmas and propositions that we need to determine the optimal sets of $F(n)$-means and the $F(n)$th quantization errors for all $n\geq 1$ for a canonical sequence $\set{F(n)}_{n\geq 1}$.
+Next, we will determine the optimal sets of 2 and 3 means which will provide the base needed to determine the optimal sets of $F(n)$-means and the $F(n)$th quantization errors for a canonical sequence $\set{F(n)}_{n\geq 1}$.